 “After thirty years of teaching on all levels, this is the most exciting class I’ve ever taught.” said Marlene von Friederichs-Fitzwater, assistant professor of hematology and oncology and director of the Outreach Research and Education Program at the UC Davis Cancer Center.

-Fred Meyers, executive associate dean of the UC Davis School of Medicine and a professor of Internal Medicine, co-teaches the intensive four-week course, Taking a Transdisciplinary, Interprofessional Approach to Reducing Cancer & Health Disparities.
+Fred Meyers, vice dean of the UC Davis School of Medicine and a professor of Internal Medicine, co-teaches the intensive four-week course, Taking a Transdisciplinary, Interprofessional Approach to Reducing Cancer & Health Disparities.

 Design of the course represents a full year of effort by von Friedrichs-Fitzwater to incorporate diverse elements of nursing and medical education into a unitary curriculum that reflects the interdisciplinary nature of health-care research and treatment.
 She and Meyers offered the first section of their break-through course this winter.